 Please note: Companies or entities with a legal personality may also act as directors.

-- A Declaration of Compliance by the advocate attending to incorporation of the company.
+- A Declaration of Compliance by the advocate attending to the incorporation of the company.

-- Because of the sensitive nature of business that most CLGs will engage in overtime, it is a requirement that the documents be forwarded to the Director of National Intelligence Service (NIS) to carry out further investigation and inquiries on the objects of the proposed company.
-This process serves to ensure applicants are not engaged in illegal businesses.
+- Due to the sensitive nature of business that most CLGs will engage in over time, it is a requirement that the documents be forwarded to the Director of National Intelligence Service (NIS) in order to carry out further investigation and inquiries on the objects of the proposed company.
+This process serves to ensure applicants are not engaged in illegal businesses or

 This process may take 2 to 3 months pending approval of the NIS.
 Once accepted, the documents of the proposed company are sent back to the Registrar of Companies for incorporation.

 - Incorporation is complete when the Registrar issues a Certificate of Incorporation.

 Most companies will require a government or local authority license before commencing business depending on the proposed nature of the business.
 At Ondaba & Partners Advocates we are ready to guide and advice on the licenses which may be required.